shujishigenobu/ezgff_alpha/README.md

 ## Quick start

-ezgff is the command line interface.
+ezgff provides the command line interface.

-You need build an ezgff database from the gff3 file first by using build subcommand.
-Once you built ezgff db, you can search and retrieve data from the database by using search and view subcommands.
+You need build an ezgff database from the gff3 file first by using 'build' subcommand.
+Once you built ezgff db, you can search and retrieve data from the database by using 'search' and 'view' subcommands.

 ### Build database from GFF3 file.